 CGEP saw a unique opportunity to transform the ailing peanut sector and help Haitians meet the demand domestically.

 First, CGEP facilitated a $1.25 million investment in Acceso Peanut Enterprise Corporation (Acceso - Haiti), a peanut supply chain enterprise, to provide capacity building and inputs for Haitian peanut farmers that will significantly improve yield and quality.
 Acceso - Haiti purchases peanuts from smallholder farmers at favorable, fixed prices, then sorts, tests, and re-sells them directly to buyers and the general market.

-As of the end of 2015, Acceso - Haiti has trained over 3,600 farmers, and purchased 286MT of peanuts from more than 2,300 farmers.
+As of June 2016, Acceso - Haiti has trained over 3,600 farmers, and purchased 500MT of peanuts from more than 2,300 farmers.
 CGEP is currently working with farmers via 12 depots in the Central Plateau and North/Northeast.

 With better knowledge, targeted inputs, services, and available credit, program farmers can increase their current yields with minimal cost increases.
 These yield increases, paired with reductions in production costs, will result in significant income increases for participating farmers.
 Yields for other crops also stand to improve due to better rotation, allowing farmers to diversify their sources of revenue.

 In addition to operating as a viable, self-sustaining business, Acceso Haiti strives to help create a competitive and profitable peanut value-chain in Haiti.
 Beyond the health benefits of increasing the supply of Aflatoxin-free peanuts to the Haitian population, Acceso - Haiti's activities specifically target farmer income and job creation in complementary sectors and enterprises.

 In order to build off its existing platform of depots, Acceso - Haiti started expansion into five new crops as of 2015 – lime, mango, castor, sisal, and sorghum – which will further increase farmers' incomes.
 APEC will help farmers maximize productivity and profits from available land via strategic intercropping and crop rotations.